 Avast BreachGuard will contact data brokers directly on your behalf and handle the information removal process for you, before your personal info can be exposed.
 It’ll also monitor the dark web for leaks and alert you right away should one occur.

-If you’ve been doxed, you’ll find out as soon as your information is made public.
-If you don’t see the data dump yourself, people you know will likely inform you of the dox.
-In the meantime, you may be harassed via social media, email, phone calls, or even in person, depending on the information that was released in the dox.
+If you’ve been doxxed, you’ll find out as soon as your information is made public.
+If you don’t see the data dump yourself, people you know will likely inform you of the doxxing.
+In the meantime, you may be harassed via social media, email, phone calls, or even in person, depending on the information that was released.

 That’s where dark web monitoring software comes in.
-Avast BreachGuard scans the dark web 24/7, alerting you the moment the exposure of your personal information has been detected, then helping you work quickly to secure your privacy.
+Avast BreachGuard can do a dark web scan and alert you if your personal information has been exposed.
+Then, it will help you work quickly to secure your privacy.

 Avast BreachGuard protects your information in three distinct ways:

-Doxers won’t stand a chance if you have Avast on your side.
-Download Avast BreachGuard today to bolster your defenses, protect your privacy, and ensure your personal information isn’t exposed or weaponized against you.
+Doxxers won’t stand a chance if you have Avast on your side.
+Get Avast BreachGuard today to strengthen your defenses, protect your privacy, and ensure your personal information isn’t weaponized against you.